Tsili42/StochasticProcesses/README.md

-# StochasticProcesses
+# Stochastic Processes

-Lab assignments written in python on Markov Chains
+Lab assignments for NTUA course written in python on Markov Chains